 Family History of Asthma

 Blame Mom or Dad or both for your asthma.
 Your inherited genetic makeup predisposes you to having asthma.
 In fact, it's thought that three-fifths of all asthma cases are hereditary.
-According to a CDC report, if a person has a parent with asthma, he or she is three to six times more likely to develop asthma than someone who does not have a parent with asthma.
+According to a CDC report, if a person has a parent with asthma, they are three to six times more likely to develop asthma than someone who does not have a parent with asthma.

 Atopy and Asthma